ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 ```

+As we can see the OOP takes us to separate the elements in objects (Card and Deck) as much as we can, we can compare an object with an atom, as the smallest structure on the ecosystem.

+In the FP we can see the approach is more direct.

+Of course both, FP and OOP had their pros and cons, but we are not puting the focus on that in this post.

-In OOP the value of the object mutes when the methods are being executed, for example shuffle_deck it does save
+In OOP the value of the object mutates when the methods are being executed, for example shuffle_deck it saves
 the new deck shuffled.

 Also in OOP the object is the one that calls the methods, on FP the functions are executed by the module, and the
 original value is not changed unless we assign that value.

+Functions and methods are pretty similar, both do "stuff" with the data and define the behavior, except for:
+  A method is implicitly passed the object on which it was called.
+  A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

-This is a pretty simple example of the differences between the structure of a program using these two paradigms, and sometimes switching the state from OOP to FP takes a little of time, that's why is necessary to know the basics of each
+This is a pretty simple example of the differences between the structure of a program using these two paradigms, and sometimes switching the state from OOP to FP takes a little time, that's why it is necessary to know the basics of each
-one and understand them.
+one.